sonali0901/sonali0901/README.md

 </h2>

 <h3> About me </h3>
 I started my career at HSBC as a Software Engineer in the Insurance domain after completing my undergrad in Computer Science, where I gained experience in backend development and project management.
-I kept information and people organized, translated needs between different groups, did research and designed solutions to make sure that the result met those needs.
+I kept information and people organized, translated business needs between different groups, did research and designed solutions to make sure that the result met those needs.
 I then worked at Delphix as a Senior Software Engineer, learning to thrive in a tech-heavy, fast-paced, customer-centric product environment.

 On deciding to pivot my career toward Analytics and Project Management, I wanted a role where business and technology intersect in my day-to-day work.
 Currently, I am a Data Strategy and Operations Intern at GSK while pursuing my Master’s in Business Analytics at Saint Peter’s University, New Jersey.